 In addition to local packs, the SERP Features filter also allows you to identify keywords that trigger Featured snippets, reviews, site links, videos, top stories, instant answers, and more.
 For more analysis, we also offer a special Featured Snippet report to see your website's opportunities to be displayed in a Featured Snippet.

-From the tabs Landscape, Overview, Competitors Discovery, or Devices & Locations you can select the "PDF" button at the top right of the page to create a PDF export.
-The rest of the reports, except Tags and Cannibalization, can be exported only in excel, csv, or csv semicolon.
+From the tabs Landscape, Overview, Tags, Competitors Discovery, or Devices & Locations, you can select the "PDF" button at the top right of the page to create a PDF export.

 If you want to generate a report containing a single group of tagged keywords, simply filter the Rankings Overview table to your desired tag and export the report to PDF.
 The resulting PDF will only contain rankings information for the keywords with that tag.